 Okayama

-Hakkei Yubara (English) An onsen hotel which can prepare all vegan meals on request and answer English queries at info at hakkeiyubara-jp.
+Hakkei Yubara (English) An onsen hotel which can prepare all vegan meals on request.
+Their website says “We could also prepare vegan dishes, so please state your request at the time of reservation.”
 They use 50 kinds of vegetables in their cuisine.
 Meals are centered around vegetables and also include rice and miso soup.

 Benesse House Hotel (English) The French restaurant Terrace Restaurant (Uminohoshi Etoile de la Mer) and the Japanese restaurant Museum Restaurant Issen (English) can adapt the course menus for any dietary restrictions, including vegan.
+The website states, for both restaurants, “Arrangements can mostly be made for those who have dietary needs or intolerance as long as they are specified in advance.”
 Cost for course menu approx. 8000 yen.

 Tokushima

 Comichaya Private lodging in a farmer’s house, limited to one group per day.
 The cafe inside is called Pikiniki.
-The main target for customers is vegans, according to the Tokushima Shinbun (Newspaper).
 Base meals are “veggie” per their website (with meat and fish being used as add-ons only on request) but do mention you are vegan when you book.
-Crowdfunding to buy the building next door to convert it into accommodations to hold more guests.
+They also own an inn next door.

 Miyajima-cho, Hatsukaichi City, Hiroshima